Recurrence statistics for the space of Interval Exchange maps and the Teichm\"uller flow on the space of translation surfaces: Background and notation

 \subsection{Morita-Pollicott renormalisation}

-Pollicott~\cite{Pollicott} (following Morita~~\cite{Morita}) considers a map $\T_2$ derived from $\T_1$ further by inducing by first return times on an element of a dynamical partition. $\T_2$ has the advantage that it is a multidimensional piecewise expanding map.
+A common approach (see \cite{Avila_Gouezel_Yoccoz, Morita, Pollicott}) is to consider a map $\T_2$ derived from $\T_1$ further by inducing by first return times on an element of a dynamical partition with compact closure in the parameter space. $\T_2$ has the advantage that it is a multidimensional piecewise expanding map.
 The setup in Pollicott~\cite{Pollicott} is slightly different to that outlined here, but for most practical purposes, it is identical.

 Recalling the definition of $ \Delta_{\pi, 0}, \Delta_{\pi, 1}$ from \eqref{eq:Delta pi eps}, let be the usual finite partition of $\rauz\times\Delta$ and define for $n\ge 1$